Generalisations of Matrix Partitions : Complexity and Obstructions

-Feder and Vardi in \cite{federvardi1998} showed that a $\CSP$ over a finite signature is $\polynomial$-time equivalent to a $\CSP$ on directed graphs.
-Bulin et al. in \cite{bulin2015} gave a more detailed proof of this fact and showed that all the reductions are log-space.
-In \Cref{sec:arity}, we raise similar questions about Matrix Partition Problems.
-Using the result achieved in \Cref{sec:mpstar=mp}, we show that any problem in $\MP$ over any finite signature is $\polynomial$-time equivalent to a problem in $\MP$ on relational structures with one single relation.
+Feder and Vardi in~\cite{federvardi1998} showed that every $\CSP$ over a finite signature is $\polynomial$-time equivalent to a $\CSP$ on directed graphs.
+Bulin et al. in~\cite{bulin2015} gave a more detailed proof of this fact and showed that all the reductions are log-space.
+In \Cref{sec:arity}, we ask whether similar reductions exist for Matrix Partition Problems.
+Using the equivalence between $\MP$ and $\MP_\star$ achieved in \Cref{sec:mpstar=mp}, we show that every problem in $\MP$ over any finite signature is $\polynomial$-time equivalent to a problem in $\MP$ over relational signatures with a single relation symbol.